Samson Lee

-Samson Lee (born 30 November 1992) is a Wales international rugby union player currently playing for the Scarlets having previously played for Llanelli and Ammanford.
+Samson Lee (born 30 November 1992) is a Welsh former professional rugby union player.
+Lee played for the Scarlets, as well as local teams Llanelli and Ammanford.
 His position is prop forward.
+Lee has represented Wales, making his debut against Argentina in November 2013.

 Club career

 Lee began playing rugby with the Felinfoel RFC youth side, as well as with Coedcae School.
 Lee joined the Scarlets at age 15, and progressed through the academy while playing for Ammanford RFC and later Llanelli RFC.
 He made his first Scarlets appearance in a preseason friendly against Narbonne.

 Lee was named in the 2013–14 Pro12 Dream Team, along with teammates Gareth Davies and Liam Williams.

 In 2015, Lee signed a national dual contract with the Scarlets and WRU.
 He extended the contract the following year.

 Ahead of the 2016–17 Pro12 season, Lee underwent shoulder surgery, missing the beginning of the season.
 Lee was part of the Scarlets squad that won the league that season, but suffered a recurrence of a knee injury in the final.

 Lee extended his Scarlets contract in 2020, and on 11 October 2020, made his 150th appearance for the Scarlets.

 In 2022, Lee suffered another achilles injury, a long term injury.
+Lee made his return to the field on 6 May 2023, for Llandovery RFC against Newport, after 14 months of recovery.
+Shortly after returning to play, he signed a new contract with the Scarlets.

+Lee announced his retirement on 14 December 2023, having failed to fully overcome the achilles injury.